mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 ## What is a group?

-A group is a collection of agents connected to CALDERA.
-A group allows you to start an operation against multiple computers at the same time instead of one at a time.
+A group is a property applied to agents which allows an operator to run operations on multiple agents at the same time.

-When an agent is started, it automatically joins a generic group, my_group, but you can add or remove custom groups once an agent is connected.
+The agent group can be defined in the command used to spawn the beacon.
+If no group if defined, the agent will automatically join the "red" group.
+The group can be changed at any time by editing the agent-specific settings.

-During an operation, if an agent laterally moves to another computer, it will automatically become associated with the same group as the agent which started it.
+A special group, "blue", is used to spawn agents which will be available for Blue operations.
+This group needs to be applied when the agent is created in order to appear on the Blue dashboard.

 ## What is an ability?